splaisan/GenomicConsensus/doc/FAQ.rst

 MapQV below 20 (by default), so as not to call a variant using data of uncertain genomic origin.

-This can be problematic if using Quiver to get a consensus sequence.
+This can be problematic if using quiver/arrow to get a consensus sequence.
 If the genome of interest contains long (relative to the library insert size) highly-similar repeats, the effective coverage (after `MapQV` filtering) may be reduced in the repeat regions---this is termed these `MapQV` dropouts.
-If the coverage is sufficiently reduced in these regions, Quiver will not call consensus in these regions---see `What does Quiver do for genomic regions with no effective coverage?`_.
+If the coverage is sufficiently reduced in these regions, quiver/arrow will not call consensus in these regions---see `What do quiver/arrow do for genomic regions with no effective coverage?`_.

 If you want to use ambiguously mapped reads in computing a consensus for a denovo assembly, the `MapQV` filter can be turned off entirely.